joemooney/rust-notes/md/language_features/macros.md

     - are an elegant way to add a lot of power to a program, with limited risk
     - are well thought out and tightly integrated into the ecosystem
     - have few detractors within the Rust community
+    - can only expand to what is expected at that position (e.g. expression or type definition)
+    - can never expand to an incomplete or invalid construct (e.g. unbalanced parenthesis).
+In C you could `#define Foo Bar(` that is impossible in Rust.
+    - can be recursive (up to 32 levels by default)
     - are actually a big selling point of the language